 Provides opportunities for parents/carers to receive online safety education and information, to enable them to support their children in developing good online safety behaviour.
 The school will report back to parents / carers regarding online safety concerns.
 Parents/carers in turn work with the school to uphold the online safety policy.

 Seeks to learn from online safety good practice elsewhere and utilises the support of SWGfL and relevant organisations when appropriate.

 Chair of Governors

-Headteacher
+Headteacher / Head of School

-eCadets
+eCadets / digital leaders

 Computing Acceptable Use Agreement for Pupils and Parents